timidrokin/english-for-designers/03-content-first/index.md

 ## Matoka
 #### 2023
 Matoka is a food company that makes everything from American cheesesteaks to Georgian specialties.
-I did social media content for them.In this project, I tried for the first time to take pictures of food and to more stylize the photos.
+I did social media content for them.
+In this project, I tried for the first time to take pictures of food and to more stylize the photos.
 My biggest success here is the fact that they printed my photos on a large canvas and put them to decorate.

 <img src="https://github.com/timidrokin/english-for-designers/assets/150053615/664e2287-cd58-4cac-8c65-c97339d467a5" width=30% height=30%>
 <img src="https://github.com/timidrokin/english-for-designers/assets/150053615/db466192-a6b2-4209-aaab-be18903d5f10" width=30% height=30%>